ambernegi/Documentation/docs/design-thinking.md

 ### Accessibility First

-Over 70% developers opt for dark themes in their IDEs.
-Why not make the documentation also feel like home?
+With over 70% of developers preferring dark themes in their IDEs, documentation should feel just as welcoming.
 To do that, both dark and light modes are available, ensuring comfort and accessibility for every user.
-Maintaining proper contrast ratios along with supporting keyboard navigation.
+Proper contrast ratios, along with supporting keyboard navigation, are supported to cater to diverse preferences.

 ### Clear, Step-by-Step Journey

-The documentation is structured to answer the what, why, and how of the service or API.
-Not everyone needs all the information.
+The documentation is structured to answer the what, why, and how of each service or API.
+Not everyone requires the same depth.
+The structure helps users find exactly what they need.

 ### Write for a Wide Audience Base
-A user can be a college graduate experimenting with an API for a college project, or a CTO of a big tech company.
-There should be enough substance for both.
-For example, the CTO should be able to look at documentation to understand API pricing and evaluate whether it will help their team meet next quarter's business goals.
+Whether a college student experimenting with an API or a CTO evaluating solutions for a large enterprise, the documentation should provide value for everyone.
+For example, a CTO should be able to look at documentation to understand API pricing and evaluate whether it will help their team meet next quarter's business goals.

+## Ideas

 ### Users also Viewed
-Based on past data and analytics and tracking browser behaviour (if possible), we can also show similar APIs or an API that a user might need after this, using a recommendation system.
-A section like "Also Viewed".
-This can be one of the strategies to get more eyes on our other APIs or services, which helps the business and also helps the user.
+Based on past data and analytics, and tracking browser behaviour or traffic on our platforms (if possible), we can recommend similar APIs or an API that a user might need after this, using a recommendation system.
+A section like "Users Also Viewed".
+This can be one of the strategies to get more eyes on our other APIs or services, benefiting both the business and the user.

+### AI Search
+An AI search feature that can help a user find the exact location of the content they are looking for.

 ## Conclusion

-By combining empathy, user research, iterative design, and continuous measurement, we create documentation that is not only informative but also empowering and enjoyable to use.
-Our design thinking process ensures that every aspect of the documentation serves the needs of our developer community.
+By combining empathy, user research, iterative design, and continuous improvements driven by innovative ideas, we create documentation that is not only informative but also empowering and enjoyable to use.
+Our design thinking process ensures that every aspect of the documentation serves the needs of our developer community, demonstrating our genuine commitment to their experience.

 ---